 - No annual fee

-- 3% cash back rewards on purchases made in a foreign currency
+- 3% cash back rewards on purchases made in US Dollars

 - $25 cash back when you make your first purchase within 3 months

-When the 3% cash back earned on foreign purchases is considered, the Rogers Platinum Mastercard still has a net 0.50% cash back gain after foreign transaction fees of 2.5% have been deducted.
+When the 3% cash back earned on USD purchases is considered, the Rogers Platinum Mastercard still has a net 0.50% cash back gain after foreign transaction fees of 2.5% have been deducted.